pradiptanag1985/SpringBatch/spring-batch/HELP.md

 Batch Status - ABANDONED, COMPLETED, FAILED, STARTED, STOPPED (Fixed - mentioned in enum) Exit Status - Can be custom, COMPLETED, EXECUTING, FAILED, STOPPED (Used to control Job Flow)

+In order to implement custom exit status, JobExecutionDecider interface needs to be implemented